Business News Releases

 About the Institute of Public Accountants

 The IPA, formed in 1923, is one of Australia’s three legally recognised professional accounting bodies.
-In late 2014, the IPA acquired the Institute of Financial Accountants in the UK and formed the IPA Group, with more than with more than 35,000 members and students in over 80 countries.
+In late 2014, the IPA acquired the Institute of Financial Accountants in the UK and formed the IPA Group, with more than 35,000 members and students in over 80 countries.
 The IPA Group is the largest SME focused accountancy organisation in the world.
 The IPA is a member of the International Federation of Accountants, the Accounting Professional and Ethical Standards Board and the Confederation of Asian and Pacific Accountants.
 The IPA was recognised in 2012 as Australia’s most innovative accounting organisation and listed in the top 20 in the 2012 BRW Most Innovative Companies List.

 publicaccountants.org.au